MatthewBacalakis/Auth0Sample/readme.md

 4. Lastly we will create a rule to set the users scope in the access token returned upon a successful login.
 	1. In the Auth0 Dashboard go to the rules tab.
 Click create rule.
 	2. Click empty rule.
-	3. Name your rule and insert this javascript into the below rule.
+	3. Name your rule and insert this javascript into the rule.
 The script reads the job title we created in step 3 from the app_metadata property of the user parameter.
 Based on the title it then sets the scope property of the access token being returned.

 	```javascript
 	function (user, context, callback) {